menu

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Dresden has relatively fewer families with younger children, and/or college students.
 Combined, this makes Dresden a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Being a small town, Dresden does not have a public transit system used by locals to get to and from work.
+Dresden is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of Dresden citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 17.84% of adults 25 and older in Dresden have a college degree.